Visit the ATO’s guide to cryptocurrencies for more information or contact them directly on 13 28 61.

 The two most common ways to access dividends are by:

 - Staking.
-You can earn interest by storing a proof-of-stake coin in a special wallet.
+You can earn yield by storing a proof-of-stake coin in a special wallet.

 - Holding.
-You can earn interest on your cryptocurrency by buying and holding a specific coin or token in any wallet.
+You can earn yield on your cryptocurrency by buying and holding a specific coin or token in any wallet.

 In this way, some cryptocurrencies provide added value to buyers, providing the opportunity to earn a passive income from your crypto holdings.